• Skip to primary navigation

 A Mexican-inspired menu is delicious with this rice.
 Here are a few recipes that I think you'll enjoy.
 I also love the tangy taste of Sweet Corn Pasta Salad as another side dish with Mexican Fried Rice.

-• A serving of the chili relleno casserole with tomatoes and a small bowl of salsa.
+• A serving of egg casserole with green chiles on a plate with tomatoes in the background and a bowl of salsa.

 • A large beef burrito cut in half on a plate.